 When Can Chicks Go Outside?

 Chicks are growing rapidly and need free access to food and water.
-Moving them to a coop situation where they will come in contact with staph, e-coli, coccidia, and Mareks disease is risky.
+Moving them to a coop situation where they will come in contact with staphylococcus , e-coli, coccidia, and Mareks disease is risky.
 Chicks need good nutrition, and time to build a strong immune system before being moved outside.

 I hedge a little on my answer, because each breed feathers out at a slightly different rate.
 And each area of the world has different weather patterns.
-Sometime between 6 and 10 weeks of age, depending on the weather, the chicks may be able to begin living in the coop.
+Sometime between 4 and 6 weeks of age, depending on the weather, the chicks may be able to begin living in the coop.
+There is nothing to be gained by rushing the chicks from the brooder environment into the coop.

 Some people are successful with leaving the chicks in the coop and run during the warmer daytime, and bringing them into the garage or home at night.
 The answer to when can chicks go outside is a variable situation!